LGBTQ rights in Tennessee: Pronoun use in classrooms

 In May 2023, Tennessee enacted Public Chapter 448 which prohibits teachers from being sued civilly and shields them from disciplinary action by the school should they use a pronoun to address a student which does not reflect the student's gender identity, but rather the gender present on the student's birth certificate.
 A fiscal note attached to the bill warned that its enactment could potentially cost Tennessee federal funding for education.

-Mandatory outing of students who want a new name or pronoun
+Mandatory outing of students

 In May 2024, a law took effect (immediately upon Governor Bill Lee's signature) to require schools to notify parents if their child asks to be called by a different name or pronoun.
 A teacher who becomes aware of such a request must report it to an administrator who must report it to the parents.
 Any parent (or AG Skrmetti) may sue the school district for noncompliance.

 Tennessee House Representative Mary Littleton claimed that the law would enable parents to obtain therapy for LGBTQ youth to "help them solve their problems."
 A representative of the Tennessee Equality Project stated that the communities affected by the legislation were not consulted on it.

-Proposal to ban LGBTQ Pride Flags

-On Monday, February 26, 2024, the Tennessee House of Representatives passed a bill that would ban the display of pride flags in public school classrooms.
-Nashville public radio reported that Speaker McNally found the language of the bill Constitutionally questionable and stated that he had asked for guidance from AG Skrmetti.
-The bill passed through the Senate's Education Committee on a narrow 5-4 vote to be presented to the Senate for vote on passage.

-The Tennessee Senate voted against the bill on April 23, 2024.
+Segregated facilities

+Under the 2026 "Riley Gaines Women's Safety and Protection Act", transgender people are required to only use facilities matching their assigned sex at birth.